apoltix/iTMDb/README.md

 # iTMDb

-iTMDb is an Objective-C Cocoa wrapper (framework) for [TMDb.org](http://tmdb.org/). © Christian Rasmussen, 2010–2011.
+iTMDb is an Objective-C Cocoa wrapper (framework) for the [TMDb.org](http://tmdb.org/) v2.1 API. © Christian Rasmussen, 2010–2012.

 This software is dual-licensed (pick either one you want): **MIT License** or **New BSD License**.
 See the `LICENSE` file.
+If you would like to use a different license, please contact me.

-iTMDb is developed for **Mac OS X** 10.6 Snow Leopard and 10.7 Lion, but it should work fine with **iOS** 4 and 5 (though not tested — and the Cocoa framework will have to be replaced with Cocoa Touch).
-You need Xcode 4.2 to build the project.
+iTMDb is developed for **Mac OS X** 10.7 Snow Leopard and OS X 10.8 Mountain Lion, but it should work fine with iOS 5 and up (though not tested — and the use of the Cocoa framework in the demo app will have to be replaced with Cocoa Touch).

+**You need Xcode 4.5 and LLVM Clang 4.1 to build the project.**

 Please remember to read the TMDb API [Terms of Use](http://api.themoviedb.org/2.1/terms-of-use).

 You can safely submit your apps using iTMDb to the App Store (it's been approved for use with [Collection](http://collectionapp.com/)).

+## Discontinuation notice

+Development of this project has more or less stopped, and no major work on it will be made.
+It is, however, still working and is useful if you need movie, cast and crew information from TMDb.

+Since the release of this framework, TMDb has a newer API, [version 3](http://docs.themoviedb.apiary.io/), that they encurage developers to use instead of version 2.1, which this framework uses.

 ## Documentation